 - 1. The flywheel is free except that it must be constructed of ferrous material and/or aluminum. - 2.
 The clutch disk may be lightened or replaced with alternate materials. - a.
-The clutch disk shall be the same diameter and number of clutch disk(s) as originally equipped for the chassis, model, and year. - 3.
+Replacement Clutch disks can be no smaller than 7" in diameter and no more than 2 clutch disks. - 3.
 The pressure plate may be replaced but shall use the original equipment mounting holes. - 4.
 Reminder, Prepared Class must run the OEM BMW transmission for that chassis (converted chassis) with no internal changes in gear type or design).